A long essay.

 It used to be that the story was told face to face, kanohi ki te kanohi, from mouth to ear, and by comparison it was a very simple story.
 It used to be that we all had the same skin colour and similar physical build and features, we all thought the same and we all shared the same relatively simple story.
 Physical, mental and spiritual conformity, or sameness, was our permanent state of being.
 The culture evolved ever so slowly; so slowly that change was imperceptible; unnoticeable and undetectable.
 Things were as they always were.
 Or so it seemed.

 Except for the forgetting.

-Consider this whakapapa of the universe, the earth, and life on earth; this big history.
-These figures are of course approximate and subject to change as new discoveries in archaeology and palaeontology are made, and as new DNA evidence emerges.
+Consider this whakapapa of the Universe, the Earth, and life on Earth; this big history.
+These figures are of course approximate and subject to change as new discoveries in physics, cosmology, archaeology and palaeontology are made, and as new DNA evidence emerges.
 What is important is the vastness of the timescale.
 To put some perspective into this whakapapa it would take you 50 years to count from one to a billion if you worked at it for 10 hours a day.

 We begin with the narration of the Creation, the long unfolding.

 Ko Te Kore (the void, energy, nothingness, potential)

 Te Kore-te-whiwhia (the void in which nothing is possessed)